 * Dollar down, risk-sensitive currencies up on trade hopes

-* Sterling rises despite caution over EU Brexit summit
+* Sterling rises, though caution over EU Brexit summit

-* Norwegian crown slumps after dovish central bank decision
+* Norwegian crown slumps on dovish central bank decision

 * Aussie holds gains

-* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Adds detail, updates prices)
+* Graphic: World FX rates in 2018 tmsnrt.rs/2egbfVh (Adds quote, updates prices)

 By Tom Finn

-LONDON, Sept 20 (Reuters) - The dollar fell to a seven-week low against a basket of major currencies on Thursday as concerns about the impact of a trade row between China and the United States to the Federal Reserve’s monetary tightening plans.
+LONDON, Sept 20 (Reuters) - The dollar fell to a nine-week low against a basket of major currencies on Thursday as investors shifted their focus from a trade row between China and the United States to the Federal Reserve’s monetary tightening plans.

 Currency markets have become more settled since reacting strongly to new tariffs announced by Washington and Beijing on Tuesday.